washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens after a Tort Claim is Filed in Washington?

-After a petitioner or claimant files a claim, the claimant must serve the defendant a copy of the complaint and summons.
+After a petitioner or claimant files a claim, the claimant will need to serve the defendant a copy of the complaint and summons.
 Once the defendant responds, the discovery process begins.
 During discovery, case parties and the parties’ attorneys obtain information about the case and collect witness testimonies.
 After discovery, case parties may begin negotiation.
 If the parties cannot resolve the claim, the next step may be arbitration or mediation.
 If alternative dispute resolution methods do not resolve the claim, then the case may proceed to trial.

 Why Do I Need a Personal Injury Lawyer for a Tort Claim?